CommonsHub/bookingsystem/README.md

 * Google Calendar
   * One calendar per room
 * Automation between database and google calendar
+  * Some tries done with n8n
 * Knowledge base about booking the Commons Hub
   * make knowledge accessible
 * Discord bot to make a booking
 * Email integration
+* Nostr relay as public distributed database